biigm/Events_manager/README.md

 # Events_manager
-This app is a tool used to browse and manage events happening anywhere/anytime.
+Events-manager is a tool used to browse and manage events happening anywhere/anytime.
+You can access this app directly thanks to github pages here: https://biigm.github.io/events_manager/

 # General description